jd-develop/img2ascii/README.md

 # img2ascii
  From an image to ASCII !

+## Requirements
+ Requires Python 3.9 (or newer).

  Requires Pillow.